-- X Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - X Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - X Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of cloth face masks. - X Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. - X Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
-These may include (check all that apply): - X Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - X School employees are deployed in hallways throughout the day as needed to assure physical distancing as students move between classrooms or from classrooms to other school locations.
+X Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry.

+Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming.

+Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of cloth face coverings.

+Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.

-Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
-All riders are required to wear cloth face masks.
+- X Measures are in place to ensure physical distancing as students, parents or visitors arrive at entry to school.
+These include (check all that apply): - X Students exit busses or other vehicles single file through one door. - X School employees are deployed to meet incoming busses, cars and students arriving on foot or by bicycle to assure distancing is maintained and avert gatherings. - X Tape or other markings are used to help students maintain physical distancing as they line up to enter the school. - Multiple entrances and exits are used to avoid overcrowding at arrival and dismissals as long as all entrances and exits have adequate monitoring of arriving and exiting students and employees.
+Other - X Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
+These may include (check all that apply): - X School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms. - X School employees are deployed in hallways throughout the day as needed to assure physical distancing as students move between classrooms or from classrooms to other school locations. - Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
+All riders are required to wear cloth face coverings.